-Victorian government schools which do not provide a language program across all year levels are identified via the August school survey and February languages questionnaire.
-The Department then seeks an exemption from the VRQA from the requirement to provide a language program for 1 calendar year, on those schools’ behalf, and supports school planning for the provision of a language program in the subsequent year.
+Victorian government schools which do not provide a language program are identified via CASES21 and a languages census each year.
+The department then seeks an exemption from the VRQA from the requirement to provide a language program for 1 calendar year, on those schools’ behalf, and supports school planning for the provision of a language program in the subsequent year.

 Under Regulation 61 of the Education and Training Reform Regulations 2017 (Vic), the VRQA may exempt a school from providing a language program:

 - if the school is registered for a specific purpose

 - if the school is a specialist school, or

 - for other reasons determined by the VRQA.